-Whether you just want pretty flowers to gaze out onto in your garden, or you’d like to establish a genuine cutting garden (where flowers are grown in rows similar to veggies and for the specific purpose of cutting them for bouquets and vases), Mother Nature has ensured you have a wealth of choice when it comes to garden flowers.
-Either way, you really want maximum flower production with minimal maintenance, and there are definitely particular types of garden flowers that do that job the best.
+Perhaps you just want pretty flowers to gaze out onto in your garden.
+Or maybe you’d like to establish a genuine cutting garden, where flowers are grown in rows for the specific purpose of cutting them for bouquets and vases.
+Either way, Mother Nature has ensured you have a wealth of choice when it comes to garden flowers.
+What you really want is maximum flower production with minimal maintenance.
+And there are definitely particular types of garden flowers that do that job the best.

 If you’re planning garden design you’ll need to think about things like bloom times (so that you have plenty of colour through the seasons) and colour schemes (stick with a theme or have a random wild-looking planting?).
-You’ll want to include different flowerhead sizes and shapes, fillers (like baby’s breath) as well as appealing foliage plants so you can make gorgeous, professional-looking bouquets.
-Don’t be afraid to enlist the help of an expert in garden planting!
+You’ll want to include different flowerhead sizes and shapes, including fillers (like baby’s breath) and appealing foliage plants.
+With all the options out there, you might like to enlist the help of an expert in garden planting.

 - Grow in the sunniest part of your garden,

-- Define garden paths and beds so you don’t have to walk on growing area,
+- Define garden paths and beds so you don’t have to walk on a growing area,

 - Create at least 40cm of workable topsoil (raised garden beds are a brilliant way to do this) and add soil amendments like mulch,

 - Grow annuals closer together than the packet says (there’ll be less room for weeds and you’ll get more flowers in),